seshangamage/javaSampleCacheTest/README.md

 # javaSampleCacheTest

-Navigate to the /<home directory>/java-cache-test
-To biuld the project run the below maven comand
+Navigate to the /your dircetory/java-cache-test and run the below coand to build the project using maven
 1.	mvn clean install

 after succefull complteion of maven build run the below comand to run the jar file in your machine